prisma/specs/schema/Readme.md

 # Prisma Schema Language (PSL)

+- Owner: @matthewmueller
+- Stakeholders: @schickling @mavilein
+- State:
+  - Spec: Outdated 🚨
+  - Implementation: Unknown ❔

+The Prisma Schema declaratively describes the structure of your data sources.
+We use the Prisma Schema to generate Photon libraries for data access, migrate your datasources with Lift and administer your data using Studio.```

+---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->